 Meeting the regulatory compliance requirements is perhaps one of the key drivers for data governance initiatives.
 Databricks is trusted by the world's largest organizations to provide a powerful lakehouse platform with high security and scalability.
-Databricks has put in place controls to meet the unique compliance needs of highly regulated industries.
-You see all the core compliance certifications such as ISO 27001 and SOC2.
-But Databricks also has industry-specific compliances such as HIPAA for healthcare, PCI for financial industries, FedRAMP for federal agencies, and so on.
-This is a growing list - as we see more use cases and customers needing more validations, we are always willing to jump in and work alongside you to help with your compliance needs.
+Databricks has put in place controls to meet the unique needs of highly regulated industries, including compliance certifications such as ISO 27001 and SOC2.
+But Databricks also has industry-specific compliances such as HIPAA for healthcare, PCI for financial industries, FedRAMP for federal agencies and so on.
+This is a growing list - as we see more use cases and customers needing more validations, we're always willing to jump in and work alongside you to help with your compliance needs.

-About the authors
+About the Authors

 Amr Ali is a Senior Solutions Architect at Databricks and has over 18 years of experience in building IT solutions.
-Amr has helped many organizations build their data and Al platform around lakehouse technology to achieve their business goals, with a strong emphasis on data architecture governance and security.
+Amr has helped many organizations build their data and AI platform around lakehouse technology to achieve their business goals, with a strong emphasis on data architecture governance and security.